toaderflorin/blog/content/blog/2024-01-19-ramping-up/index.md

 ---
 layout: post
-title:  "The Primary Danger Of Ramping Up A project Too Soon"
+title:  "The Primary Danger Of Ramping Up A Project Too Soon"
 date:   2024-02-01 09:39:37 +0300
 description: "Here’s the most common issue caused by ramping up too soon: the lack of parallelization.
 If a woman gives birth to one child in 9 months, it doesn’t mean 3 women can’t birth the same child in 3 months.
 Which I’ve discussed at length in my estimation article here.
 Let's use another analogy: construction work.
 If you are a construction company that builds houses, you can absolutely scale up and have multiple teams work on different residential units.
 "